BoboDance/RL-Homework/Challenge_2/README.md

 #### Model type (experiments with different architectures)

 As suggested in the paper, we use neural networks for our models.
 We tried using deep networks, but according to early experiments it seems like shallow network architectures work better in our case.
-We experimented with different networks using 1 to 3 hidden layers with a small amount of hidden notes between 15 and 64.
+We experimented with different networks using 1 to 3 hidden layers with a small amount of hidden notes between 15 and 128.
 We also tried different activation functions but setteled down with ReLU, as we were able to achieve very good results on the pendulum with it.
-Fancy techniques such a Batch-Normalization-Layers lead to worse results.
+Classical techniques applied in supervised such a Batch-Normalization-Layers lead to worse results.

 #### Replay Memory and Exploration
 Our replay memory stores each observed sample up to the specified capacity, then it starts to overwrite old samples.